haproxytech/haproxy-lua-http/README.rst

 -----

-After downloading this library, you will need to move it into your Lua package package path, to be able to use if from your script.
-In later HAProxy versions, there is ``lua-prepend-path`` directive which can make your life easier.
+After downloading this library, you will need to move it into your Lua package package path, to be able to use it from your script.
+In later HAProxy versions, there is a ``lua-prepend-path`` directive which can make your life easier.

 Basic usage for parsing client requests, constructing responses, or sending custom requests to external servers is demonstrated bellow.
 You can use this in